Raymond Ruyer

-Raymond Ruyer (/fr/; 13 January 1902 – 1987) was a French philosopher in the late 20th century.
+Raymond Ruyer (/fr/; 13 January 1902 – 22 June 1987) was a French philosopher in the late 20th century.
 His work covered topics including the philosophy of biology, the philosophy of informatics, the philosophy of value and others.
 His most popular book is The Gnosis of Princeton in which he presents his own philosophical views under the pretence that he was representing the views of an imaginary group of American scientists.

 He developed an account of panpsychism which was a major influence on philosophers such as Adolf Portmann, Gilbert Simondon, Gilles Deleuze and Félix Guattari.

 Life

 Raymond Ruyer was born in 1902 in the village of Plainfaing department of Vosges, France.
 He studied at the École Normale Supérieure, passing the agrégation in philosophy with a thesis on the phenomenology of knowledge.

 In 1937 he published his first book, The Body and the Conscience.

 During World War II Raymond Ruyer was a prisoner of war in Germany from 1940 to 1944.
 Upon his return he was appointed professor of philosophy at the Université de Nancy, where he developed his theories of the philosophical implications of various branches of science, mainly embryology, biology and informatics.
 At the same time he continued his research on the theory of value which he had started before the war.

 In the 1970s he was named corresponding member of the Institut de France.
 He was also offered a position at the Sorbonne which he declined, preferring to continue working in Nancy, where he was friends with many other scientists.

 Being opposed to the existentialism and the leftist trends of the French post-war intelligentsia, Ruyer's work was better accepted in scientific circles abroad than in France.
 Publicist Raymond Aron advised him to try his luck at writing more popular works.
 His first such attempts did not raise public interest.
 Therefore, based on the assumption that the French public was more fascinated by scientific developments in America, Ruyer published the book The Gnosis of Princeton.
 He claimed to be in contact with a group of unidentified American gnostic philosophers who were trying to create a new religion identified as the Gnosis of Princeton, where most of these imaginary scientists were active.
 Thereafter Raymond Ruyer presented his own gnostic ideas.
 The book was a success as many of its readers were not aware of the hoax for a long time.
 However, his next publications did not raise interest in France, and were better known in Canada and the United States.

 Raymond Ruyer died in 1987 in Nancy.
-His last work, "Embryogenesis of the World and the Silent God", was never published and is deposited as a manuscript at the University of Nancy.
+His last work, "Embryogenesis of the World and the Silent God", was published only in 2013.